Khiry Robinson: West Texas A&M

-He went on to West Texas A&M, where he played for two seasons and was named to the 2012 D2Football.com all-America team.
+Robinson went on to West Texas A&M University, where he played for two seasons for the Buffaloes and was named to the 2012 D2Football.com All-America team at running back.

 Professional career

 New Orleans Saints

 The New Orleans Saints signed Robinson as an undrafted free agent on May 13, 2013, on a tryout basis, and he survived training camp to make the team.
 Robinson ran for 224 yards in 10 regular season games, and had a key role in the Saints' first-round playoff win over the Philadelphia Eagles.

 In 2014, Robinson was again part of the Saints' corps of running backs.
 When Mark Ingram II suffered a broken hand in Week 2, Robinson's role increased.
 In a Week 5 overtime game against the Tampa Bay Buccaneers, he finished the game with a well-executed 18-yard run for a touchdown that won the game 37–31.

 In 2015, Robinson continued to be a part of the Saints' running back line up.
-In the Week 8 victory over the New York Giants, Khiry's season came to an end when he suffered a tibia fracture and was placed on injured reserve.
+In the Week 8 victory over the New York Giants, Robinson's season came to an end when he suffered a tibia fracture and was placed on injured reserve.
 He ended the season with 56 carries for 180 yards and four touchdowns.

 New York Jets

 Robinson signed with the New York Jets on March 10, 2016.
-Robinson was waived/injured by the Jets on September 4, 2016, after suffering a broken leg in New York's final preseason game against the Philadelphia Eagles.
-He was re-signed by the Jets on December 7, 2016.
-He was placed on injured reserve on December 28, 2016, after re-injuring his leg.
+Robinson was waived/injured by the Jets on September 4, after suffering a broken leg in New York's final preseason game against the Philadelphia Eagles.
+He was re-signed by the Jets on December 7.
+Robinson was placed on injured reserve on December 28, after re-injuring his leg.

 On March 9, 2017, Robinson was released by the Jets.

-Mexico
+Toronto Argonauts

+Robinson signed with the Toronto Argonauts of the Canadian Football League on May 25, 2018.
+He was released by the Argonauts on June 3.

+San Antonio Commanders

+In 2018, Robinson signed with the San Antonio Commanders of the Alliance of American Football for the inaugural 2019 season.
+However, he was released before the start of the season.

+Bolzano Giants

+On November 25, 2019, Robinson signed with the Bolzano Giants of the Italian Football League.

+Tiburones de Cancún

 Robinson joined the Tiburones de Cancún of the Fútbol Americano de México (FAM) ahead of the 2021 season.
 The season was ultimately cancelled due to the COVID-19 pandemic in Mexico, but he returned to the team in 2022.